Michael Eriksson

 The below deals with averages, the typical, or even just strong tendencies that fail to reach the typical.
 Individual variation implies that the situation can be very different for any given individual.

-It is important to beware that what evolution has ingrained is not always something that humans can exercise control over—or even are conscious of.
+It is important to beware that what evolution has ingrained is not always something over which humans can exercise control—or of which they are even conscious.
 Correspondingly, statements like “women [men] choose XXX” need not reflect a deliberate choice, but is very often a short-hand for “Through evolutionary forces over eons, women [men] who have chosen XXX have had reproductive advantages, which has effectively bred humanity to make women [men] prone to, consciously or unconsciously, choose or prefer XXX.” (or similar).
 For natural reasons, I will typically not spell this out.

-A further complication is that some behaviors may be side-effects of sensible evolutionary developments put into a new or unusual context—where they may well turn out to be of negative value.
+A further complication is that some behaviors might be side-effects of sensible evolutionary developments put into a new or unusual context—where they might well turn out to be of negative value.
 Several examples are discussed below.

 Side-note: